The Hidden Revenue Engine in Sports

 Why Sponsors Want More Than Exposure

-The Reno example underscores a larger industry trend: traditional sponsorship models—logos on jerseys, signage in stadiums, or mentions in broadcasts—are no longer enough.
+The Aces example underscores a larger industry trend: traditional sponsorship models—logos on jerseys, signage in stadiums, or mentions in broadcasts—are no longer enough.
 Visibility alone does not satisfy modern sponsors.
 They want campaigns that deliver measurable outcomes, qualified leads, and actionable insights.

 This is where sponsorship activation powered by zero and first-party data becomes critical.
 By engaging fans through polls, sweepstakes, trivia, or digital memberships, teams can create interactive experiences that benefit all sides.
 Fans get value in the form of entertainment and prizes, while sponsors gain opt-in leads and data-driven proof of ROI.